Fun Ideas to Mix Up Your Mashed Potatoes This Year | Holiday Sid…

 Ryan likes to use a combo of milk and cream for extra richness and heats it with the butter before stirring it into the potatoes.
 When the mixture is hot, the potatoes can handle more of it without getting soupy.

 As good as plain mashed potatoes are, though, sometimes it's fun to mix things up.
-If you want to get more creative this Thanksgiving, check out these ideas from Ryan.
+If you want to get more creative, check out these ideas from Ryan.

 5 Ways to Mix Up Basic Mashed Potatoes (including a Chef-Approved Shortcut!):